Guidelines for Retirement Board Travel Regulations

-Meal reimbursement, excluding alcoholic beverages, $70.00 maximum per day (including gratuities paid in accordance with local custom) for those meals not included in the conference/seminar package for Board Members and Staff only.
+Meal reimbursement, excluding alcoholic beverages, $70.00 maximum per day for Board Members and Staff only.
 Whenever practical attendees are encouraged to utilize meals included in the conference/seminar package.
 Detailed/itemized receipts must accompany the reimbursement request.
-The Board’s regulations may allow for reimbursement in excess of the allowable amount for travel to high-cost locations.

 The regulations should require that if reimbursement is sought for meal expenses for others, these individuals are to be identified along with their affiliation and a description of the purpose of the meeting.
 Reimbursement shall be made only for meetings that are for business purposes.